WeAreAcademy/mark-react-proj--tv-shows/level-300.md

 ### Optional: Add an Episode Selector
 If you're doing this project in a single week, skip this optional functionality.
+In level 400 you will work with a select input.

 1. Add a `select` input which allows you to jump quickly to an episode:
    1. The select input should list all episodes in the format: "S01E01 - Winter is Coming"